bardius/nx-vite-react/README.md

 #### Sorting feature

-Sorting can be applied in all columns with default or [custom sort comparator functions][comparator_link] pr columns.
+Sorting can be applied in all columns with default or [custom sort comparator functions][comparator_link] per column.
-Based on configuration it can be turned on/off and pre-populate a sort by state.
+Based on configuration it can be turned on/off, have custom comparator and pre-populate a sort by state.

 Multiple sorting rules can apply simultaneously.